konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 ## Why?

 These hooks and components are intended as the missing "batteries" for the composable PatternFly Table.
-When PatternFly moved away from the "batteries included" legacy monolith Table towards the newer composable Table components, the price of the improved flexibility was that the table itself can no longer manage its own state and its usage became more verbose with more required boilerplate code.
+When PatternFly deprecated the "batteries included" legacy monolith Table in favor of the newer composable Table components, the price of the improved flexibility was that the table itself can no longer manage its own state and its usage became more verbose with more required boilerplate code.
+This trade-off was worth it for PatternFly because the composability offered by the new components is so crucial.
+However, we can have the best of both worlds by encapsulating the boilerplate logic into hooks that feed props into the composable components without abstracting them away.

-The table-controls hooks and components provide a pattern where state logic can be encapsulated with simple configuration and JSX for rendering table elements can be shortened via the use of "prop helpers", but the consumer can retain full control over the JSX composition and have access to all the state at any level.
-With this pattern, tables are simpler to build and maintain but we don't have to sacrifice any of the benefits gained by migrating from the legacy to the composable table.
+The table-controls hooks and components provide a pattern where state logic is encapsulated in hooks with simple configuration, JSX for rendering table elements can be shortened via the use of "prop helpers" returned by the hooks, and the consumer retains full control over the JSX and has access to all the state at any level.
+With this pattern, tables are simpler to build and maintain but we don't have to sacrifice any of the benefits gained by migrating from the deprecated to the composable table.
+We also gain new easily-enabled features that the deprecated Table never had.

 ## Goals